LappleApple/feedmereadmes/README.md

 ## Feedmereadmes: A README Help Exchange

 This project originated during a conversation at FOSDEM 2017 between folks at RedHat and (at the time) Zalando.
 It's here to serve:
 - **project authors** looking for README feedback and help.
 Add the link to your project README via this repository's Issues tracker to request editing support and feedback to help you sharpen your project's "why," "how," and "what."
-(If you want to try doing an edit yourself first, take a look at [this product analysis template](https://github.com/zalando/zalando-howto-open-source/blob/master/producttemplate.md) and use it as guidance.)
+(If you want to try doing an edit yourself first, take a look at [this product analysis template](https://github.com/zalando/zalando-howto-open-source/blob/master/producttemplate.md)—it offers guidance.)
 - **writers and editors** who would like to help the open source community but aren't sure where to start.
 Pick a project in the Issues tracker and start working your magic.
 [GitHub's tutorial](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/) for new users will help you to find your way.
 - **product specialists/managers** who want to contribute to open source development.
 Lend your storytelling expertise to help devs strengthen their project purpose and vision.